What's the difference between the Kandji Agent and MDM? Which piece does what function?

 - Collection of additional computer details: The full application list, as well as other system details, can not always be pulled via the MDM framework.
 The Kandji agent helps pull these other details.

-- Native Application Blacklisting: The ability to blacklist applications and present the Kandji dialogue window is handled by the agent.
+- Native Application Blocking: The ability to block applications and present the Kandji dialogue window is handled by the agent.

 Which items does MDM handle?